AirshipCMS/Docs/02-Quickstart-Guide.md

 Links:
 - Airship CMS Developer Portal
 - Not ready to create a site?
-Just create a login, then skip project setup and try out the Developer Workflow using a Demo Site
+Skip creating a site and Try out the Developer Workflow using one of our Demo Sites

 ## 2. Build your Schema in Airship CMS.
 1. **Sketch a Plan.** Before you start setting up pages and collections, sketch a sitemap of key pages, collections, and data on each page and collection in your project.